joeltimothyoh/Copy-Files/README.md

 ```

 ### Batches
+Multiple scripts can be used to organize the copying of different batches of files and directories.
 * Make as many copies of the standalone or configuration script as desired.
 * Give each script a unique name.
 * Specify the sources, destinations, and robocopy options within each script.
-* Run each script to copy the respective files and directories.
+* Run each script to copy their respective files and directories.

 An example of scripts representing separate batches of files and directories to be copied: